 - Stimulate jawbone and prevent shrinkage

 - Keep bone intact to support your facial muscles and prevent facial collapse.
-For details, read our facial collapse page.
+For more information, read our facial collapse page.

 - Look and feel like natural teeth